Infinite-Precision Autoregressive Modeling for Vector Graphics and Layouts: Related Works

 \section{Related Works}

-Current machine learning approaches for vector representation employ various techniques, but most compromise precision.
-Discretization methods convert continuous coordinates into discrete tokens~\citep{gupta2021layouttransformerlayoutgenerationcompletion, wu2023iconshoptextguidedvectoricon, 2021deepcad}, while rasterization-based approaches~\citep{jain2023vectorfusion, 2024svgdreamer} employ differentiable renderers~\citep{2020diffvg} or leverage pretrained vision models~\citep{2022clipdraw, 2023diffsketcher} like CLIP~\citep{radford2021learning}---fundamentally limiting vector optimization by tying it to raster representation constraints.
+Current machine learning approaches for vector representation employ various techniques, but most compromise precision due to inherent discretization errors or finite resolution limits.
+Discretization methods convert continuous coordinates into discrete tokens~\citep{gupta2021layouttransformerlayoutgenerationcompletion, wu2023iconshoptextguidedvectoricon, 2021deepcad}, while rasterization-based approaches~\citep{jain2023vectorfusion, 2024svgdreamer} employ differentiable renderers~\citep{2020diffvg} or leverage pretrained vision models~\citep{2022clipdraw, 2023diffsketcher} like CLIP~\citep{radford2021learning}.
+Consequently, both paradigms fundamentally restrict optimization by imposing finite resolution or vocabulary constraints, severely hindering their scalability to high-precision domains.
 Despite impressive results, these methods face inherent limitations in scalability.
-Only a few approaches~\citep{2023svgformer, levi2023dltconditionedlayoutgeneration, zhang2025tabnat} respect the continuous nature of hybrid vector representations, but are domain-specific or constrained by fixed schemas, limiting their general applicability to complex, variable-length sequences.
-Recent efforts~\citep{chen2024diffusion, zhao2024pard, li2025layerdag} have explored combining autoregressive and diffusion models, yet remain limited to specific domains (graph generation with discrete variables) or data types (continuous-only sequences with fixed-length chunks), without addressing the joint modeling of hybrid discrete-continuous representations with variable-length control.
-Our proposed AGDC, as a domain-agnostic approach, effectively addresses variable-length hybrid vector-represented sequences through a unified autoregressive approach that jointly handles both discrete and continuous values.
+While a few frameworks~\citep{2023svgformer, levi2023dltconditionedlayoutgeneration, zhang2025tabnat} preserve the continuous nature of hybrid representations, they remain domain-specific or bound to fixed schemas, which limits their general applicability to complex, variable-length sequences.
+Similarly, recent efforts~\citep{chen2024diffusion, zhao2024pard, li2025layerdag} combining autoregressive architectures with diffusion models are restricted to specific settings---such as discrete graph generation or fixed-length continuous sequences---leaving the joint modeling of hybrid representations with variable-length control largely unaddressed.
+To overcome these barriers, we present IPAM, a domain-agnostic framework that models variable-length hybrid sequences through a unified autoregressive architecture that seamlessly integrates both discrete and continuous values.